-• A key performance measure for programs funded by BCIC is an assessment by the delivery partner of the ability of an applicant to create a successful and sustainable business in British Columbia.
-British Columbia is a great place to be an entrepreneur, but for some opportunities, it's clear from the start that a different path to success is appropriate.
-BCIC's program partners are encouraged to make applicants aware of alternative strategies when it's clear that creating a successful business in British Columbia will be challenging because of customer access, regulatory, financial or logistical reasons.
+- A key performance measure for programs funded by BCIC is an assessment by the delivery partner of the ability of an applicant to create a successful and sustainable business in British Columbia.
+British Columbia is a great place to be an entrepreneur, but for some opportunities, it is clear from the start that a different path to success is appropriate.
+BCIC's program partners are encouraged to make applicants aware of alternative strategies when it is clear that creating a successful business in British Columbia will be challenging because of customer access, regulatory, financial or logistical reasons. - Many of the events and conferences BCIC sponsors expose BC startup companies and their entrepreneurs to investors and influencers who can offer support and help BC companies succeed in BC.